vinisaveg/typegraphql-basics/README.md

 ### About :question:

-This is the source code of my TypeGraphQL Basics article.
+This is the source code of my TypeGraphQL Basics post.

 ### Running: